globallogicuki/qa-tech-test/README.md

 ## Running the application
 You will need to have [node] and [yarn] both installed on your machine to run the app.

-From the terminal run `yarn start`
+From the terminal run `yarn && yarn start` to start the app

 ## Challenge
 Once the app is started follow the instructions on the screen